centridsol/native-module-prebuilds-creator/README.md

 # Native Module Prebuilds Creator
 #### Create prebuilds for multiple native Node.js modules

-This package allows you to create prebuilds for multiple native Node.js modules that can later be used in your projects.
-It accomplishes this by fetching specified native modules, building them using [prebuildify](https://github.com/prebuild/prebuildify), and creating a package with all the prebuilds.
+This package allows you to create prebuilds for multiple native Node.js modules that can be used later in your projects.
+It achieves this by fetching specified native modules, building them using [prebuildify](https://github.com/prebuild/prebuildify), and creating a package with all the prebuilds.
 Below is an example of the structure of the prebuilds package:

 ```bash
 myGeneratedPrebuilds/